Jeff Horn, remember him?

 Before facing Pacquiao - boxing's only eight-division ruler - Horn was undefeated in 17 bouts and ranked No.2 with the WBO.

-Despite being a decade younger, the Aussie was installed as a big outsider to emerge victorious in his hometown and rightly so.
+Despite being 10 years younger, the Aussie was installed as a huge underdog to emerge victorious in his hometown and rightly so.
 Pacquiao's last three opponents were Jessie Vargas, Timothy Bradley and Floyd Mayweather compared to Randall Bailey, Rico Mueller and Ali Funeka for Horn.

 Some 159 countries picked up the fight with ESPN staging the event on a Saturday night prime time slot for Americans.